 For more information call NAB Customer Support on 1300 308 175 or visit nab.com.au/personal/customer-support/gambling-restriction.

 Blocks can be applied to credit and debit cards.

-Call the Customer Care team on 131 900 between 9am and 6pm, Monday through Friday.
+Sign in to online banking and activate gambling block in the card services menu or call the Customer Care team on 131 900 between 9am and 6pm, Monday through Friday.

 For more information: westpac.com.au/personal-banking/credit-cards/manage/gambling-preference/.

 A gambling block can be applied to eligible cards using the ANZ App, without needing to call or visit the bank.

 Transactions that are identified as being for a gambling or gaming purpose will be declined if you’ve used 85% or more of your credit limit, or if the transaction would take your balance to 85% or more of your credit limit if it was processed.

 The following banks and financial institutions prohibit all gambling transactions on credit cards:

 - Credit Union of Australia (CUA)

 - Macquarie Bank